Over Vegas

 finally, a fence festooned with hubcaps.

-Farther on, cracker box houses—their windows
+Cracker box houses—their windows and doors

-and doors wrought iron barred—traipse down a slovenly
+wrought iron barred—traipse down a slovenly

 slope, the value of the lots on which they slouch